mainmatter/playbook/development-process/README.md

 effort.
 Once the mechanism is set up, the benefits easily justify even a substantial effort anyway though.
-In case of projects that have been running for some time already, have lots of dependencies, are not containerized and would thus be very hard to implement a preview system mechanism for, we recommend at least setting up a shared sandbox environment that all stakeholders share.
+In case of projects that have been running for some time already, have lots of dependencies, are not containerized and would thus be very hard to implement a preview system mechanism for.
+We recommend at least setting up a shared sandbox environment that all stakeholders share.
 While that is not as valuable as a proper preview system mechanism, it is a good first step and often much easier to set up.